 Using a general online auction is quick and easy, but it is also potentially the riskiest way to sell your car, particularly if you set your sale as an auction without a fixed price.

 You need to be sure of your car’s value, then set the auction up accordingly; include a reserve price if there's a minimum amount you're willing to accept.
-And abare in mind that all the time, the fee to the auction company will be increasing, cutting into the amount of money you'll make.>
+And bear in mind, the fee you pay to the auction company when your car sells will cut into the amount of money you'll make.

 Online buying companies